Edgar-Donk/tkinter.ttk.style/docs/02style_changes.rst

 Style.configure
 ===============

-After all that we now know the class and element names for all widgets for our chosen theme.
+After all that we now know the class and element names for all widgets in our chosen theme.
 Using this information we can use Style.configure() to change the widgets.